henrikingo/solon-voting/README.md

 next level, then you might be interested in joining us.
 Check out the code at https://github.com/henrikingo/solon-voting

-Solon might be especially interesting if you are into cryptography or math, as we need to implement a few novel cryptographic functions along the way.
+Solon might be especially interesting if you are into cryptography or math.
+Even if we can use a lot of the functionality directly from Helios (thanks to the wonders of open source!) in the long term we will have to extend it to make it more robust for large scale, "important", voting.
 But the project isn't exclusive to math geeks!
 There are a number of skills from Python, HTTP, JSON and automated testing where your help is welcome.